Guide to Monthly Maintenance Fees

 Each bank may have slightly different qualifying criteria.
 Some banks waive the maintenance fee if you make a certain number of direct deposits to your account each month, while others might require you to deposit a minimum dollar amount.

-Because online-only banks typically have lower overhead expenses than brick-and-mortar institutions, they can be less likely to charge their customers monthly fees.
-(They often pay considerably higher interest rates as well.)
+Another option is to switch to a bank with no fees, which is often an online bank.
+Because online banks typically have lower overhead expenses than brick-and-mortar institutions, they can be less likely to charge their customers monthly fees.
+They often pay considerably higher interest rates as well and may have a network of fee-free ATMs for your convenience.

 Credit unions can be worth checking out as well.
 As nonprofit, member-owned institutions, credit unions typically aren’t as focused on the bottom line as for-profit banks.
 This enables them to charge lower rates on credit products and levy fewer (and lower) account fees compared to banks.